You can absolutely meal prep on a budget whether you’re trying to cut down expenses or money is just really tight right now.

 - Since this is meal prep, the meals repeat!
 Each recipe makes 2-4 servings and appears as one serving on the grid. to double them, click the recipe and toggle the serving amount to two.
 I don’t recommend tripling these recipes as they were not written to that scale.

-- These meal plans aren’t editable.
+- These meal plans aren’t editable or customizable since they’re PDFs.
 If you’d like this feature, join the WWL Program to be able to customize your meal plans and make your own!